ARM-software/Arm-2D/examples/README.md

 - **Choose the widely used algorithms in embedded GUI as the body of the benchmark**
   - Alpha-blending
   - Colour-Keying
-  - Image Copy
+  - Blit
-  - Texture Paving
+  - Tiling
   - Rotation
   - Mirroring
   - Masking
 - **Simulate a typical application scenario with sufficient complexity**
-  - Background with Texture paving (switching different mirroring modes every 4 second)
+  - Background with Texture Tiling (switching mirroring modes every 4 second)
   - Foreground picture
-  - Two constructed layers for alpha-blending and texture paving
+  - Two constructed layers for alpha-blending and tiling with colour keying
   - Moving icons
   - Spinning busy wheel
 - **Choose a typical low-cost LCD resolution 320*240 in RGB565**